-5.11.1 Power-Save mode ("stopexe")
+5.11.1.
+Power-Save mode ("stopexe")

 Using "stopexe" instruction to enter the Power-Save mode, only system clock is disabled, remaining all the oscillator modules active.
 For CPU, it stops executing; however, for Timer16, counter keep counting if its clock source is not the system clock.
+The wake-up sources for "stopexe" can be IO-toggle or Timer16 counts to set values when the clock source of Timer16 is IHRC or ILRC modules, or wake-up by comparator when setting GPCC.7=1 and GPCS.6=1 to enable the comparator wake-up function at the same time.
 Wake-up from input pins can be considered as a continuation of normal execution, the detail information for Power-Save mode shows below:

 - IHRC and EOSC oscillator modules: No change, keep active if it was enabled. - ILRC oscillator modules: must remain enabled, need to start with ILRC when be wakening up. - System clock: Disable, therefore, CPU stops execution. - OTP memory is turned off. - Timer counter: Stop counting if its clock source is system clock or the corresponding oscillator module is disabled; otherwise, it keeps counting.
 (The Timer contains TM16, TM2, LPWMG0, LPWMG1, LPWMG2.) - Wake-up sources: - a.
-IO toggle wake-up: IO toggling in digital input mode (PxC bit is 1 and PxDIER bit is 1) - b.
+IO toggle wake-up: IO toggling in digital input mode (PAC bit is 1 and PADIER bit is 1) - b.
 Timer wake-up: If the clock source of Timer is not the SYSCLK, the system will be awakened when the Timer counter reaches the set value.